standardnotes/docs/docs/listed/subscribers.md

 ---
+slug: subscribers/
 id: 'subscribers'
-title: How do I email my subscribers about new articles and updates?
+title: How to email subscribers to your Listed blog
 sidebar_label: Email Subscribers
-description: How to email subscribers of your Listed blog of new articles and updates.
+description: How to email subscribers to your Listed blog
 keywords:
   - standard notes
   - docs